← All post

 File processing is the core competency.
 Whether you’re dealing with XML, JSON, XLIFF, InDesign, or Word documents, a good TMS extracts translatable content, presents it to linguists in a workable format, and reassembles the translated files without breaking structure or formatting.
 This sounds simple but represents enormous engineering effort.

 Translation memory leverages past work.
 When the same or similar sentence appears again, the TMS surfaces previous translations, reducing cost and improving consistency.
 For enterprises with repetitive content – software strings, product descriptions, legal boilerplate – this creates substantial savings.
+This may not be the most modern approach these days, but it serves the purpose of translation recycling.

 Workflow automation routes content through defined stages – machine translation, human post-editing, review, final approval – without manual handoffs.
 For high-volume programs, this keeps content flowing.
+Some TMSes even support simply working with files (for pre-DTP, post-DTP and other purposes) in the different workflow steps, others immediately turn the formatting into bilingual data.

 The Integration Trap

-Every enterprise has multiple systems where content originates: a CMS for the website, a PIM for product information, a documentation platform, a marketing automation tool, a support knowledge base.
+Every company has multiple systems where content originates: a CMS for the website, a PIM for product information, a documentation platform, a marketing automation tool, a support knowledge base.
 Each of these needs to connect to your TMS.

 TMS vendors understand this, which is why they all offer ‘connectors’ – pre-built integrations with popular platforms.
 On paper, this sounds perfect.
 In practice, it creates a hidden dependency.